This post may contain affiliate links. Please read our disclosure policy.

 Here are some hints and tips for making perfect tofu chorizo.

 • Use the right tofu.
-Be sure to buy refrigerated soft tofu, not shelf-stable silken tofu.
-Soft silken tofu has a different texture that won’t work for this recipe.
+Be sure to buy tofu in the refrigerated section, not shelf-stable tofu.
+Do not buy anything that says ‘silken tofu’ as it has a different texture that won’t work for this recipe.

 • Make sure your spices are good.
 When you open the jars, they should be fragrant.
 If they don’t have much smell, or smell a little musty, it’s time to replace them.
 This recipe is all about those spices!
 In a pinch, you can use taco seasoning and add cayenne pepper to the mixture for the spice.